FEMA fights false rumors about Hurricane Irma

-New York (CNN)The Federal Emergency Management Agency (FEMA) hopes to tackle false rumors about Hurricane Irma with a new "rumor control" page on its website.
+(CNN)The Federal Emergency Management Agency (FEMA) hopes to tackle false rumors about Hurricane Irma with a new "rumor control" page on its website.

 The page lists a series of "rumors" related to Irma and says whether they are true or false.
 The page also highlights scams.